AlfaSierra92/GraphQL06/GraphQL.md

         return restTemplate.exchange(url, HttpMethod.POST, requestEntity, responseType);
     }
 ```
-For the complete code, see the attached code in the repository.
+For the complete code, see it in the repository (*GraphQL06* folder).

 ## Try out the GraphQL endpoint
 In this repository, there are four services that can be used to test the GraphQL endpoint: